 Most puddings, pastry, yogurts containing cereal, ice cream, pancakes, cheesecakes and others with a biscuit base.

 Malted milk, chocolate, Ovaltine and other powered drinks.
-Beer, ale, stout, larger, Pils lager, whisky, malt whisky, gin, most spirits, many wines.
+Beer, ale, stout, lager, Pils lager, whisky, malt whisky, gin, most spirits and many wines.

 Liquorice, chocolate, chocolate bars and most wrapped bars.
 Other sweets (check labels).